We love Levenshulme for food and drink and here's why

 842 Stockport Rd, Manchester M19 3AW

-Bustling community running every weekend from March to December with a pop-up lunchtime food market at Manchester Uni on Tuesdays during term-time.
+A bustling community market that runs every weekend from March to December with a pop-up lunchtime food market at Manchester Uni on Tuesdays during term time.
 The market was established in 2013 with the aim of supporting the Levenshulme community by providing employment and helping to breathe new life into the high street.

 Shortlisted for Best Shop/Market in the BBC Food Awards 2019, locals rave about the market which brings together some really exciting producers with its lovely community atmosphere and ethos.
 With a different bunch of traders every week, you can taste flavours from Korean to Kenyan and snack on everything from samosas to sushi.
 As well as the wealth of foodie delights on offer, there are all kinds of wares from local independent traders and makers - think pottery, perfume, candles, clothes and more.